ms-iot/ros_simulation_lab/README.md

 * Deploy and register a ROS on Windows GPU optimized virtual machine on Azure.

-* Integrate a GitHub project with Azure Pipelines.
+* Integrate a GitHub project with Azure Pipelines or GitHub Actions.

 * Observe the simulation runs and test results on the pipeline.